WieeRd/questionable/README.md

 ## 1. Don't Ask For Help, Ask a Question

-> Can anyone help me with X?
+> Can anyone help me with ABC?
-> Is there anyone who uses X?
+> Is there anyone who uses ABC?

 You're wasting time.
 Just ask the question.
 Moreover, you should be looking for an answer, not a teacher.